jhucsf/spring2025/assign/assign02.md

-Integer operations have the obvious disadvantage that fractions can't be represented directly, and any division that results in a quotient less than 1 will yield the value 0. *Fixed point* arithmetic is the idea that we emulate fractions by making our integer values represent fractions of a whole.
+Integer operations have the obvious disadvantage that fractions can't be represented directly, and any division that results in a quotient less than 1 will yield the value 0. *Fixed point* arithmetic is the idea that we emulate fractions by making our integer values represent a count of fractions of a whole.
 For example, if we use integer values to represent US currency with the interpretation that 1 represents one dollar, then we can't represent any amount of money less than one dollar.
 However, if we represent currency values